kimgyu/m2scorer/README.md

 **OR CHECK OUT THE RELEASES: https://github.com/nusnlp/m2scorer/releases**
 ****************************************************************************************************

+## 추가사항
+-- test option gives verbose output about gold edit and system setnences that lowers f-score

 ## M^2Scorer

 This is the scorer for evaluation of grammatical error correction systems.